Prestige (film)

 Prestige is a 1932 American pre-Code drama film directed by Tay Garnett and written by Tay Garnett, Rollo Lloyd and Francis Edward Faragoh.
 The film stars Ann Harding, Adolphe Menjou, Melvyn Douglas and Guy Bates Post.
 The film was released on January 22, 1932, by RKO Pictures.

 Plot

+Therese accompanies her fiancée captain Andre Verlaine to his new posting at a French penal colony in Indochina.
+Faced with the climate and strain of his job, he descends into drunkenness.